-As a result, it’s important to look for a processor with high clock speeds, and 4 cores is just fine.
+As a result, it’s important to look for a processor with high clock speeds, and 4 cores are just fine.

 If you also want to perform rendering or video editing tasks, you might want 8 or more cores.
 But that’s not necessary for graphic design.

 Here are some CPU benchmarks from PassMark Software.
 This list isn’t exhaustive, but it does illustrate how much performance can vary from one CPU to another.

 |Intel Core i5-9400F||2.9GHz||12,046|